-- 2) The purpose of the integration agreement shall be the acquisition of German language skills and of basic knowledge of the legal system and State structure of Liechtenstein. - 3) Spouses or registered partners to whom a residence permit has been granted under the provisions on family reunification are to learn the written and spoken German language within two years.32 - 4) The integration agreement may lay down the obligation to attend a language course and a civic education class.
-If it is proven that the foreigner already has good language skills, these shall be taken into account. - 5) The Government shall provide further details by ordinance.
+2) The purpose of the integration agreement shall be the acquisition of German language skills and of basic knowledge of the legal system and State structure of Liechtenstein.

+3) Spouses or registered partners to whom a residence permit has been granted under the provisions on family reunification are to learn the written and spoken German language within two years.33

+4) The integration agreement may lay down the obligation to attend a language course and a civic education class.
+If it is proven that the foreigner already has good language skills, these shall be taken into account.